Dronicode/dronicos-perfect-homelab/Docker/Perfect Docker.md

 **For clusters with two nodes:** _An arbiter can be used to prevent split-brain errors but should also be put on a third node.
 It is possible to work around this by adding the arbiter as a second replica on one of the nodes.
 This solution works but is only a workaround and should be considered a temporary measure as it introduces other potential faults to the system._
 _The command is almost the same as before with a couple extra bits.
 Note that the third replica will be the arbiter and not a real replica._
 `sudo gluster volume create dockerdir replica 3 arbiter 1 [hostname1]:/gluster/volumes/ [hostname2]:/gluster/volumes/ [hostname1]:/gluster/volumes/arbiter/ force`
-_Don't forget to create a dir for the arbiter brick._
+_Don't forget to create a dir for the arbiter brick.
+It doesn't need to have all the extra permissions etc set because that will be inherited from the main one._
 `sudo mkdir -p /opt/docker-arbiter/`

 Start the volume.